Privacy Policy

 Man of Many Pty Ltd (ABN 73 163 331 280) (“us”, “we”, or “our”) operates the manofmany.com website, associated mobile applications, newsletters, membership services and related digital products (collectively, the “Services”).

-We are bound by the Australian Privacy Act 1988 (Cth) (“Privacy Act”) and the Australian Privacy Principles (“APPs”).
-Where we collect personal information from individuals located in the European Economic Area (“EEA”) or the United Kingdom (“UK”), we also comply with applicable obligations under the General Data Protection Regulation (“GDPR”) and the UK GDPR.
+We are bound by the Australian Privacy Act 1988 (Cth) (“Privacy Act”) and the Australian Privacy Principles (“APPs”), including the amendments made by the Privacy and Other Legislation Amendment Act 2024 (Cth).
+Where we collect personal information from individuals located in the European Economic Area (“EEA”) or the United Kingdom (“UK”) and the General Data Protection Regulation (“GDPR”) or UK GDPR applies to that processing, we comply with the applicable obligations under those laws.

 By using our Services, you acknowledge that you have read and understood this Privacy Policy.
 If you do not agree with our practices, please discontinue use of our Services.
 Unless otherwise defined below, terms used in this Privacy Policy have the same meanings as in our Terms & Conditions.